What Is Ghostscript?

-There are various different products in the Ghostscript family; this document attempts to explain what they are, and how they are related.
+There are various products in the Ghostscript family; this document describes what they are, and how they are related.

-GhostPDF is included in the Ghostscript binaries for various systems available from www.ghostscript.com/download.
+Binaries for Ghostscript and (seel below) GhostPDF (included in the Ghostscript binaries) for various systems can be downloaded from here.
 The source can be found in both the Ghostscript and GhostPDL downloads from the same site.

 GhostPCL is an interpreter for PCL™ and PXL files.
 This consists of an PCL/PXL interpreter hooked up to the Ghostscript graphics library.

-Binaries for GhostPCL for various systems can be downloaded from www.ghostscript.com/download.
+Binaries for GhostPCL for various systems can be downloaded from here.
 The source can be found in the GhostPCL/GhostPDL downloads from the same site.

 GhostXPS is an interpreter for XPS (XML Paper Specfication) files.
 This consists of an XPS interpreter hooked up to the Ghostscript graphics library.

-Binaries for GhostXPS for various systems can be downloaded from www.ghostscript.com/download.
+Binaries for GhostXPS for various systems can be downloaded from here.
 The source can be found in the GhostXPS/GhostPDL downloads from the same site.

 PostScript is a registered trademark of Adobe Systems Inc.